Students from SBS excel in 3MT® competition

 Four PhD students from the School of Biomedical Sciences presented at the University of Melbourne’s 2019 Three Minute Thesis (3MT®) grand final on 7 August.

-The finalists had to communicate their research projects in no more than three minutes using a single PowerPoint slide.
+Contestants had to communicate their research projects in no more than three minutes using a single PowerPoint slide.

-Therese is currently completing her PhD into the relationship between obesity and the gut in the Furness Laboratory of Digestive Physiology and Nutrition in the Department of Anatomy and Neuroscience, where she also completed her Masters.
+Therese is currently completing her PhD into the relationship between obesity and the gut in the Furness Laboratory of Digestive Physiology and Nutrition within the Department of Anatomy and Neuroscience, where she also completed her Masters.
 She did her Honours at the Royal Melbourne Hospital’s Department of Colorectal Medicine and Genetics.

 Michael’s research contention is that “Bad blood causes blindness”.
 He is currently in the second year of his PhD in the Visual Neuroscience Laboratory where he hopes to find new treatments to fight retinal diseases that cause blindness.
 Michael has a passion for teaching and says his favourite part of completing his PhD is “when he gets to drop some knowledge on people”.